Keeping fit over the festive season

 South Africa is lucky enough to have one of the best climates in the world and many visitors make the most of this by bypassing the indoor hotel gym and heading outdoors to stay active.
 Not only does this help you stay fit while away, but gives you a chance to experience South Africa’s diverse landscape and attractions and plus get off the regular tourist beat.

 At the coast, active travellers can try snorkelling, swimming, surfing, wind and kite-surfing, kayaking and surf-skiing.
-The more adventurous can try anything from adrenalin-pumping bungee jumping to deep-sea and shark-cage diving.
+The more adventurous can try anything from adrenalin-pumping bungee jumping to deep-sea diving.

 The diverse Highveld landscape offers opportunities to try a number of activities like mountain-biking, hiking, abseiling and rapp jumping, cave adventures and spelunking, even polo holidays and in winter, skiing and snowboarding.

-This country is a great adventure destination, and there are both extreme adventures and softer adventures to be had, so look out for what’s available in your area - whether it’s a bush walk in Mpumalanga, paragliding over the Knysna heads, taking a canopy tour in KwaZulu-Natal or ostrich racing in Oudtshoorn.
+This country is a great adventure destination, and there are both extreme adventures and softer adventures to be had, so look out for what’s available in your area - whether it’s a bush walk in Mpumalanga, paragliding over the Knysna heads, taking a canopy tour in KwaZulu-Natal or whita water rafting on the Orange River.

 Here’s the fine print.
 Just a few things to remember: